fcurella/villa-spec/README.md

 Any device may expose devices that are children of other, unrelated devices.
 For example, a `home` device contains a `thermostat`, which in turns contains a `thermometer`.
 The `home` device may choose to expose the `thermometer` device so it can be queried without interrogating `thermostat`.

-Devices may expose inputs and outputs.
+Devices may expose inputs and outputs (IO Objects).
 A device may choose to expose another, unrelated device's inputs and outputs as theirs.

 Outputs' URLs must be requested by using the `GET` HTTP verb.
 Inputs' URLs must be requested using the `PUT` or the `PATCH` HTTP verbs.
 And input and output may share the same URL (eg. for reading and setting a lightbulb status), in which case `GET`, `PUT` and `PATCH` are all allowed verbs for the URL.